davidjwalling/os/README.md

 CustomOS is intended as a learning resource, although all code is intended to be fully-functional.

-## Projects
+## Subprojects

-CustomOS is provided as a progressive series of sub-projects that incrementally introduce and demonstrate concepts.
+CustomOS is provided as a progressive series of subprojects that incrementally introduce and demonstrate concepts.
-Additional sub-projects may be added from time to time as the project progresses.
+Additional subprojects may be added from time to time as the CustomOS project progresses.

 Part 1.
 Boot to Protected Mode